HCE Standard

 The “Expire the learning record after” option uses a rolling, lapse-based expiration.
 Instead of expiring on a fixed date, the learning record expires a defined amount of time after completion (for example, 365 days).

-Each completion creates a learning record whose expiration is calculated relative to the completion date, not the calendar year.
+Each completion creates a learning record whose expiration is calculated relative to the completion date, not a fixed calendar date.

 When “Expire the learning record after” is selected, additional configuration options become available that let you control how the expiration cadence is maintained.
 These options allow you to define different behaviors depending on whether the course is completed on time (before the existing learning record expires) or after it has become overdue.
 For example, you can choose to preserve the original expiration cadence when a user recertifies on time, or reset the expiration based on the actual completion date when recertification is overdue.
 This flexibility makes it possible to enforce consistent renewal cycles while still accounting for late completions in a fair and predictable way.